pvini07BR/squarebox/README.md

 - WASD or Arrow keys to move.
 - Press W, Up Arrow key or Space to jump or swim.
-- Press F to toggle flying.
+- Press F to toggle flying mode.
 - Press Shift to move slower, and press Ctrl to move faster.
 - Press E to open the creative menu.
 - Press Q to drop an holding item to the ground.
 - Press Z or X to cycle between possible states for a block (like stairs and slabs).
 - Press Tab to change between foreground and background placing modes.

-- Mouse left click to destroy a block, and right click to place a block.
+- Mouse left click to destroy a block, and right click to place a block at the cursor location.
 - Scroll wheel to scroll through items in the hotbar.
 - Ctrl + Scroll wheel to zoom in or out.